MozaicWorks/MW-slides-theme/Readme.md

 You can also copy the example from the file example.md in this repo.

 For more information check out the [marp](https://marpit.marp.app/) documentation.

+## Image caption, attribution, code notes

+Any italic paragraph following an image or code is considered a note.